pyconjp/2012.pycon.jp/sphinx/en/participants/index.rst

   * There is no limit on late registration.
 You may register at any time.
   * Please take your name tag with you when you leave.
-  * Please take some time to fill out the conference survey before you leave.
+  * Please take some time to fill out the conference survey on the web before you leave.

 .. 撮影に関する注意
 .. ================